PaulDance/xr/notes/rust/parallel-letter-frequency.md

 [tokio](https://crates.io/crates/tokio) for various parallelism scenarios.

 The benchmark for large parallel was quite respectable.
-With the most recent Rust version the fastest I usually see is a sequential in the 700 microseconds with parallel in the 300 microseconds.
+With the most recent Rust version, the fastest I usually see is a sequential in the 700 microseconds with parallel in the 300 microseconds.
 In all other benchmarks the sequential is usually faster than the parallel.
 Older versions of Rust usually were in the 900 microseconds for sequential.